swiftlang/swift/docs/Generics.rst

-Scala and Strongtalk have the notion of the 'Self' type, which effectively allows one to refer to the eventual type of 'self' (which we call 'this').
-'Self' (which we call 'This' in Swift) allows us to express the Comparable protocol in a natural way::
+Scala and Strongtalk have the notion of the 'Self' type, which effectively allows one to refer to the eventual type of 'self' (which we call 'self').
+'Self' (which we call 'Self' in Swift) allows us to express the Comparable protocol in a natural way::

   protocol Comparable {
-    func isEqual(other : This) -> bool
+    func isEqual(other : Self) -> bool
   }

 By expressing Comparable in this way, we know that if we have two objects of